-OOSI anticipates requesting release of warranty for portions of Areas 1 (13.4 acres), Area 2 (0.7 acres), and Areas 4 (4.3 acres), and 10 (0.2 acres), the revegetated portions of Area 13 (Upper Bench Road, 1.4 acres,, and the Soil Barrow Area (0.7 acres) in the near future.
+OOSI anticipates requesting release of warranty for portions of Areas 1 (13.4 acres), Area 2 (0.7 acres), and Areas 4 (4.3 acres), and 10 (0.2 acres), the revegetated portions of Area 13 (Upper Bench Road, 1.4 acres, and the upper part of the Lower Access Road, 0.4 acres), and the Soil Barrow Area (0.7 acres) in the near future.
 These revegetated areas total approximately 20.7 acres.

-As of this reporting period, approximately 31.3 acres have been released of warranty, 21.4 acres are under reclamation, and 21.7 acres are not currently under reclamation.
-Therefore, a total of approximately 43.1 acres require release at this time.
+As of this reporting period, approximately 31.3 acres have been released of warranty, 23.2 acres are under reclamation, and 21.3 acres are not currently under reclamation.
+Therefore, a total of approximately 44.5 acres require release at this time.
 It is anticipated that most of the acres under reclamation will be submitted for warranty release in the near future (see Table 5).